jschmidtnj/SpaceSuits/Wifi/wifi_master/README.md

 # Wifi Master

-master code for Arduino communicating with Hololens via Bluetooth.
+Master code for Arduino communicating with Hololens via Bluetooth.
+Deployed on ESP32: [this](http://a.co/d/21BAwOl) exact board.
+Utilized led and oled screen included on the board.
+SD card breakout board used for getting static files (asyncronously).
+HC-05 board used because platformio does not allow for setting enabling concurrent wifi and bluetooth connections on ESP-32 board.
+Software serial avoided because it caused too many errors when sending data from Hololens or other connected device to the board.
+Hardware Serial used instead.

 See [this](http://docs.platformio.org/en/latest/platforms/espressif32.html#partition-tables), [this](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/partition-tables.html), and [this](https://desire.giesecke.tk/index.php/2018/01/30/change-partition-size/) for partition changing for bluetooth.

 See [this](https://github.com/esp8266/Arduino/issues/570) for increasing max connections to access point.
+Ended up changing config settings and it worked anyway (up to 10).

 ## Trying ESP32-IDF Compiler